Catherine Trautmann

 Catherine Trautmann (born 15 January 1951) is a French politician for the French Socialist Party.
 She served as Minister of Culture of France in the Lionel Jospin cabinet 1997–2000 and was a Member of the European Parliament 1989–1997 and 2004–2014.
+Trautmann was once again elected as mayor of Strasbourg on 22 March 2026 campaining broadly on an anti-Jeanne Barseghian message.

 Career

 She studied in Strasbourg, obtaining a master's degree in Protestant theology at the Protestant theological faculty of the University of Strasbourg.
 She is also a specialist on Coptic language and literature.

 She was elected as the first female mayor of Strasbourg in 1989, re-elected in 1995, then defeated in 2001.

 In the EP she sat on the Committee on Industry, Research and Energy and was a substitute for the Committee on Culture and Education and also a member of the Delegation for relations with Canada.
 She was elected from the constituency of East France.